openapi-generators/openapi-python-client/CONTRIBUTING.md

 #### Functional tests

 These are black-box tests that verify the runtime behavior of generated code, as well as the generator's validation behavior.
-For instance, they can verify that JSON data is correctly decoded into model class attributes, or that the generator will emit an appropriate warning for an invalid spec.
+They are also end-to-end tests, since they run the generator as a shell command.

 This can sometimes identify issues with error handling, validation logic, module imports, etc., that might be harder to diagnose via the snapshot tests, especially during development of a new feature.
+For instance, they can verify that JSON data is correctly decoded into model class attributes, or that the generator will emit an appropriate warning or error for an invalid spec.

 See [`end_to_end_tests/functional_tests`](./end_to_end_tests/functional_tests).

-#### Other unit tests
+#### Unit tests

 These include:

 * Regular unit tests of basic pieces of fairly self-contained low-level functionality, such as helper functions.
-These are implemented in the `tests/unit` directory, using the `pytest` framework.
+These are implemented in the `tests` directory, using the `pytest` framework.
 * Older-style unit tests of low-level functions like `property_from_data` that have complex behavior.
 These are brittle and difficult to maintain, and should not be used going forward.
 Instead, they should be migrated to functional tests.

 ### Creating a Pull Request